Check MOT History

 What Happens if Your Car Fails an MOT?

-• The MOT tester will explain the reasons for failure and provide a breakdown of the faults identified.
-They will categorize these faults as either “dangerous,”“major,” or “minor.”
+The MOT tester will explain the reasons for failure and provide a breakdown of the faults identified.
+They will categorize these faults as either “dangerous,” “major,” or “minor.”

-This retest will only focus on the previously identified faults and ensure they have been rectified.Once repairs are complete, take your car back for the retest to obtain a valid MOT certificate.
+The good news is you can get a free retest within a specific timeframe (typically 10 working days) after the initial test, provided the repairs address the reasons for failure.
+This retest will only focus on the previously identified faults and ensure they have been rectified.
+Once repairs are complete, take your car back for the retest to obtain a valid MOT certificate.

-Difference between an MOT test and a car service
+Difference Between an MOT Test and a Car Service

 MOT Check Rules